Complete $L_\infty$-algebras and their homotopy theory: Introduction

-We recall in Def.\ \ref{def:Lie-weq} that a morphism between complete $L_\infty$-algebra $L \to L'$ in $\cLie$ is a {\it weak equivalence} if the restriction of its linear term to each piece of the filtration is a quasi--isomorphism of subcochain complexes $\cF_nL \weq \cF_nL'$.
+The simplicial Maurer-Cartan functor $\sMC \maps \cLinf \to \Kan$ is a construction \cite{Getzler,Hinich:1997} that produces from any complete $L_\infty$-algebra a Kan simplicial set, or $\infty$-groupoid.
+We say that a morphism between complete $L_\infty$-algebras $L \to L'$ in $\cLinf$ is a {\it weak equivalence}\footnote{See Sec.\ \ref{sec:hmpty-Linf} for the precise definition.} if the restriction of its linear term or ``tangent map'' to each piece of the filtration is a quasi--isomorphism of subcochain complexes $\cF_nL \weq \cF_nL'$.
 In particular, every weak equivalence is an $L_\infty$ quasi-isomorphism.
-In previous joint work \cite{GM_Theorem} with V.\ Dolgushev, we generalized a result of E.\ Getzler \cite{Getzler} and established a connection between the homotopy theory of complete $L_\infty$-algebras and Kan complexes: \begin{theorem*}[Thm.\ 1.1 \cite{GM_Theorem}] If $\Phi \maps L \to L'$ is a weak equivalence in $\cLie$, then $\sMC(\Phi) \maps \sMC(L) \to \sMC(L')$ is a homotopy equivalence between simplicial sets. \end{theorem*} This is a generalization of the classical theorem of Goldman and Millson \cite{GM} from deformation theory, which was first brought into the $L_\infty$ context by Getzler for the special case of nilpotent $L_\infty$-algebras and {strict} $L_\infty$ quasi-isomorphisms \cite[Thm.\ 4.8]{Getzler}.
+In previous joint work \cite{GM_Theorem} with V.\ Dolgushev, we generalized a result of E.\ Getzler \cite{Getzler} and established a connection between the homotopy theory of complete $L_\infty$-algebras and Kan complexes: \begin{theorem*}[Thm.\ 1.1 \cite{GM_Theorem}] If $\Phi \maps L \to L'$ is a weak equivalence in $\cLinf$, then $\sMC(\Phi) \maps \sMC(L) \to \sMC(L')$ is a homotopy equivalence between Kan complexes. \end{theorem*} This is a generalization of the classical theorem of W.\ Goldman and J.\ Millson \cite[Thm.\ 2.4]{GM} from deformation theory, which was first brought into the $L_\infty$ context by Getzler for the special case of nilpotent $L_\infty$-algebras and {strict} $L_\infty$ quasi-isomorphisms \cite[Thm.\ 4.8]{Getzler}.
 The above theorem has turned out to be useful in a variety of applications beyond deformation theory, including the rational homotopy theory of mapping spaces \cite{Berglund,FTW}, and operadic homotopical algebra \cite{HAforms,RN:2020}.

-The main goals of the present work are twofold.
-First, we give a more complete and explicit description of the homotopy theory in the category $\cLie$.
-We then extend the aforementioned ``$L_\infty$ Goldman-Millson Theorem'' by establishing the compatibility of this additional homotopical structure in $\cLie$ with the Kan-Quillen model structure for simplicial sets via the simplicial Maurer-Cartan functor.
+The present work further develops and strengthens the above result.
+We first give a finer-grained description of the homotopy theory within the category $\cLinf$.
+We then extend the aforementioned ``$L_\infty$ Goldman-Millson Theorem'' by establishing the compatibility of this additional homotopical structure with the Kan-Quillen model structure for simplicial sets.
+Finally, we use this machinery to build an obstruction theory for the general problem of lifting Maurer-Cartan elements through an arbitrary $\infty$-morphism.